ksu-is/Front-end-project/projectroadmap.md

 1. Edit constants.py to personal preferences - Andrew - DONE

-1. Create SQL database(from data management class) - Andrew -
+1. Create SQL database(from data management class) - Andrew - DONE

 1. Evaluate and review MyTestWeb.py for use in project - Billy - Done